rgrunbla/mod_auth_oauth/README.md

 # mod_auth_oauth

-An authentication module for Prosody using a OAuth 2.0 backend such as Keycloak, that supports SASL OAUTHBEARER and PLAIN mechanisms.
+An authentication module for Prosody using a OAuth 2.0 backend such as Keycloak, that supports `SASL OAUTHBEARER` and `PLAIN` mechanisms.

-When PLAIN is used, the username and password are checked by retrieving a token using the `oauth_url_token` endpoint.
+When `PLAIN` is used, the username and password are checked by retrieving a token using the `oauth_url_token` endpoint.

-When OAUTHBEARER is used, the token is checked against the `oauth_url_userinfo` endpoint.
+When `OAUTHBEARER` is used, the token is checked against the `oauth_url_userinfo` endpoint.

-## Dependencies
+## Dependencies - Important

-This module depends on mod_sasl_oauthbearer.
+This module depends on `mod_sasl_oauthbearer` in which the `password = saslprep(password);` has been removed.

 ## Configuration